sharmachait/Java/Spring/spring boot/Validation/01 Hibernate bean data validation.md

 ### @NotEmpty - size should be greater than zero, checks not null
 ### @NotBlank - trimmed length should be greater than zero, checks not null

-without the @Valid annotation validations will not performed
+# without the @Valid annotation validations will not performed
+# with the @Valid annotation validations are performed recursively
 ```java
 @PostMapping
 public ResponseEntity<ResponseDto> createAccount(@Valid @RequestBody CustomerDto customer) throws CustomerAlreadyExistsException {